ynseah/rohd/doc/tutorials/chapter_8/03_pipeline.md

 ]);
 ```

-By doing this, we have successfully created stages 0 to 3.
-Then, we also want to manually add the last stage where we just swizzle the `sum` and `carry` and connect to `rCarryA` and `rCarryB` respectively.
+We have successfully created stages 0 to 3.
+Next, we manually add the final stage where we swizzle the `sum` and `carry` and connect them to `rCarryA` and `rCarryB`, respectively.

 ```dart
 ...